anandrajaram21/covidash/project_structure.md

 - Global outbreak analysis

-- Showing worst affected countries side by side for a direct comparison
+- Showing worst affected countries side by side for a direct comparison - Done

 - Plotting chloropleths of the world map, for a nice interactive visualization (show details on hovering over the country)

 - Data for each of the top 5 countries to be analyzed
-    - Plot number of confirmed cases each day - 1 graph
+    - Plot number of confirmed cases each day - 1 graph - Done
-    - Plot number of deaths each day - 1 graph
+    - Plot number of deaths each day - 1 graph - Done
-    - Percentage growth - 1 graph
+    - Recovery rate - 1 graph - Done

-    - Recovery rate - 1 graph
+- Probably add some stuff

 ## Predictions